 1. Sell your old gold.

 2. Collect aluminum and other metals and sell them to a metal recycler.
-A metal detecter makes this easier, if you have one.
+A metal detector makes this easier if you have one.
 You can also collect cans from your employer if they don’t already have a recycler.

-5. Clean out the house and cars and put all found money aside.
+5. Clean out the house and cars and put all the money you find aside.
 It might surprise you how much small change is lying in the back of drawers, in ashtrays, and between seat cushions.

 6. Walk dogs or petsit.